 “This path should properly correlate from the initial search to clicking the link and loading the webpage.
 For example, if a user searched for a healthy-food catering service, then the hero shot on the landing page should probably show something related to healthy foods or food catering,” writes Indeed on what a good hero image should entail.

-A Good Hero Shot Can Decrease Bounce Rates
+Decrease Bounce Rates

 A successful hero shot can improve bounce rates.
 A bounce rate refers to how many users visit a website and then leave immediately – without going to your other site pages.